gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 Either peers can add a new DTLS connection to the current SCTP Association at any time, but no more than 2 DTLS connection can exist at the same time.
-The new DCI value shall be the last active DCI increased by one module 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers so that DTLS can solve race conditions on DCI.
+The new DCI value shall be the last active DCI increased by one modulo 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers so that DTLS can solve race conditions on DCI.